Heart of the Hub - Phase 2 (Machine Shop)

 The visual art studios will provide safe, high-quality workspaces for both Ladysmith and Stz’uminus artists.

-Arts, culture, and heritage are integral to Ladysmith’s identity and way of life.
+Arts, culture, and heritage are integral to Ladysmith’s identity, its past and way of life.
 There is tremendous value in the work completed to date, and the insights gained through this process will be incorporated into the reactivation of the Machine Shop.

 Summary of Outcomes